jacksleight/coast/examples/view/README.md

 ## Usage as Middleware

-This example shows how to add `Js\View` to the app as a named parameter and then use that in your middleware, however it can also be used as middleware directly:
+This example shows how to add `Coast\View` to the app as a named parameter and then use that in your middleware, however it can also be used as middleware directly:

 ```php
 $app->add(new View(['dir' => 'views']));